 Migration steps

-4. Enable Standard tier for autonomous management.
+Enable Standard tier when ready for autonomous commitment management.

 Paid plans from $500.00/mo